atinm/clover-online-orders/readme.txt

 7. An other example of menu

 == Changelog ==
+= 1.2.6 =
+* Added a new feature called coupon codes
+* Fixed issue where duplicate cart pages were being created
+* Added a widget so it displays business hours during checkout
+* Added support for additional themes
+* Increased the speed of the checkout page
+* Fixed various bugs and other improvements
+* Added script to send print command multiple times to merchants that experienced poor wifi connectivity
+* Improved the functionality of how delivery fees are registered on the receipt

 = 1.2.5 =
 * Added login/signup feature
 * Ability to save customer address for future purchases